deepanshs/csdmpy/docs/source/examples/2D{2}-datasets/2D{2}-datasets.rst

       }
     }

-The spatial dimensions are sampled linearly along the two independent variables.
-The tuples of independent and dependent variable instances from this example are
+The spatial dimensions are sampled linearly along the two dimensions.
+The tuples of the dimension and dependent variable instances from this example are

 .. doctest::